mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of approximate k-nearest-neighbor search with locality-sensitive hashing (LSH).
 Given a set of reference points and a set of query points, this will compute the k approximate nearest neighbors of each query point in the reference set; models can be saved for future use.
-[Detailed documentation](#lsh_detailed-documentation)
+[Detailed documentation](#lsh_detailed-documentation).